BenWindley/BenWindley.github.io/_posts/2017-11-04-LoS_Implimentation.markdown

 ---

 #### Planning
-My initial thought was to draw a line between each grid space and the head position of the snake, therefore <b>Bresenham's algorithm<\b> of the generation of pixel-based lines helped this.
+My initial thought was to draw a line between each grid space and the head position of the snake, therefore <b>Bresenham's algorithm</b> of the generation of pixel-based lines helped this.

 #### Bresenham's Algorithm
 ```C++